-This fun and simple infusion of coconut and bananas makes for a very tasty popcorn snack mix.
-I typically recommend the large unsweetened coconut flakes (not shreds), but for a sweeter treat, feel free to go for the sweetened variety, or even toss the popcorn snack mix with a touch of extra sweetener after the coconut oil drizzle.
+This fun and simple infusion of coconut and bananas makes for a very tasty monkey popcorn snack mix.
+I typically recommend the large unsweetened coconut flakes (not shreds), but for a sweeter treat, feel free to go for the sweetened variety.
+Or you can even toss the popcorn snack mix with a touch of extra sweetener after the coconut oil drizzle.

 When made as is, the popcorn snack mix is naturally dairy-free, gluten-free, soy-free, vegan, and all around allergy-friendly.
-However, I do recommend that you splurge on some organic or non-GMO kernels, as corn is rapidly becoming a top genetically-modified crop.
+However, I do recommend that you splurge on some organic or non-GMO kernels.
+Popcorn isn’t GMO yet, but corn in general is rapidly becoming a top genetically-modified crop.
 If corn isn’t an option for you, then try rice cake crumbles, like in my Peanut Butter Cinnamon “Popcorn” Crumbles.

 Also, if you are keeping an eye on sugars and processed ingredients, check the label carefully on the banana chips.
 Many contain hydrogenated oils, preservatives, or excessive additional fats or sugars.
-I do like the banana chips (and all-natural ingredients) from Bob’s Red Mill and Good Sense, but they are an indulgence!
+Gerbs Banana Chips are made simply with coconut oil and without added sugars.
+Sincerely Nuts Banana Chips are a good option if you prefer them a little sweetened.

-This popcorn snack mix recipe and image was shared with us by The Popcorn Board, though we have adapted it ever-so-slightly to be dairy-free and have more of a coconut infusion.
+This monkey popcorn snack mix recipe and image was shared with us by The Popcorn Board.
+However, we have adapted their formula ever-so-slightly to be dairy-free and have more of a coconut infusion.

 - Preheat your oven to 325°F.